 - Stop taking the supplement at least 2 weeks before surgery

 - Speak to your doctor first if you are pregnant or breastfeeding

 - If you take ANY medications, speak to your doctor or pharmacist first

-- Huperzine A might slow down heart rate.
-This may be a problem for people taking some types of medications, such as those for heart disease and/or high blood pressure.
+- Huperzine A might slow down the heart rate.
+This may be a problem for people taking some medications, such as those for heart disease and/or high blood pressure.

 - If the product contains a little bit of caffeine, this might interfere with sleep if taken close to bedtime especially in those very sensitive to caffeine.
 A few people in the comments below have said they had trouble sleeping after starting the product.

 Here is a quick rundown of what I liked and didn't like about this supplement.
 These are my opinions.
 Take them for what they are.

 |Company is respected

 While preliminary research hints the compound EHT, might have benefits, I think it's too soon to tell.
 This supplement has been out for a few years now and the company has not published clinical studies to back up its claims.
 While of the ingredients in Nerium EHT appear to make sense on paper, to know for sure, it needs to be tested in people in clinical studies published in medical journals.
 So, is it a scam?
 Many people say it's not.
 Many have said it's the real deal.
 Stay tuned for more research.